Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: PED Foreground

 The major contributions of polarized foreground noise in the relevant frequency range ($\sim20-300\,{\rm GHz}$) of CMB experiments are sourced by PED in the Galaxy and by synchrotron radiation.
 Synchrotron is more dominant at lower frequencies ($\lesssim100\,{\rm GHz}$), while PED overwhelms the CMB at higher frequencies ($\gtrsim100\,{\rm GHz}$).
 The well-known CMB foreground ``sweet spot'' is around $90\,{\rm GHz}$, where the noise sources are similar in amplitude and both are comparably low.

-For simplicity, we shall address fiducial experiments operating at a single frequency of $150\,{\rm GHz}$, which is adopted by many of the sub-orbital polarization experiments.
+For simplicity, we shall address fiducial experiments operating at a single frequency of $150\,{\rm GHz}$, which is adopted by many of the sub-orbital polarization experiments (see \cite{KovKamExploration} for a complementary discussion of multi-frequency approaches).
 Therefore, PED would be the major source for concern in terms of foregrounds and its subtraction would be difficult.
 To estimate the sky variation of the PED power spectrum, we use the FGPOL templates \cite{O'Dea:2011kx,Clark:2012sa}\footnote{http://www3.imperial.ac.uk/people/c.contaldi/fgpol}.
 These templates are based on a three-dimensional bi-symmetric spiral \cite{O'Dea:2011kx} model of the Galactic magnetic field (including the turbulent component) and are normalized according to the results of WMAP \cite{Kogut:2007tq} so that the average dust polarization fraction outside the WMAP P06 polarization mask \cite{Page:2006hz} is $3.6\%$.
-Until polarization results from the Planck experiment are released (we do not use the pre-launch Planck sky model \cite{Delabrouille:2012ye} in this work), the best constraint on the dust polarization fraction at higher frequencies comes from the partial sky ($f_{\rm sky}=17\%$) measurement at $353\,{\rm GHz}$ of the ARCHEOPS balloon-borne experiment \cite{Benoit:2003hg}, which detected a polarization fraction around $4-5\%$ in the Galactic plane and a maximum of $10-20\%$ in some localized clouds.
+Prior to the release of polarization results from the Planck experiment, the best constraint on the dust polarization fraction at higher frequencies came from the partial sky ($f_{\rm sky}=17\%$) measurement at $353\,{\rm GHz}$ of the ARCHEOPS balloon-borne experiment \cite{Benoit:2003hg}, which detected a polarization fraction around $4-5\%$ in the Galactic plane and a maximum of $10-20\%$ in some localized clouds.
+According to the more recent Planck results based on $353\,{\rm GHz}$ measurements \cite{PlanckSep2014}, the average polarization fraction in high-galactic latitudes is around $10\%$, while there is evidence, albeit with high uncertainty, that there exist regions of sky with considerably lower PED amplitudes.
 We shall therefore consider $3.6\%$ and $10\%$ normalizations as conservative and worst-case scenarios, respectively.

 In Fig.~\ref{fig:PatchSkyVariance} we plot the high-resolution FGPol template for a $45^{\circ}$-radius low-noise region centered around $(b,l)=(-69.5, 241.5)$, which is accessible by ground-based experiments such as BICEP, POLARBEAR, the KECK Array, QUAD, QUIET and SPTPOL.
-We also plot the average between the variance in the $Q$ and $U$ polarization components in non-overlapping patches of $15^{\circ}\times15^{\circ}$ inside this region.
+We also plot the average of the variance in the $Q$ and $U$ polarization components in non-overlapping patches of $15^{\circ}\times15^{\circ}$ inside this region.

 In order to estimate the PED amplitude in a given patch, we follow the prescription of Ref.~\cite{Clark:2012sa}.
 The PED angular power spectrum is assumed to obey a power law, \be \frac{\ell(\ell+1)}{2\pi}C^D_\ell = A\ell^m, \ee where the power-law index $m$ is fixed to its full-sky best-fit value $m=-0.22$ in this template, and $A$ is allowed to vary between different patches.
 To estimate $A_p$ for a given patch $p$, we calculate the variances $\sigma_Q^2 = \langle Q^2 \rangle_p - \langle Q\rangle_p^2$ and $\sigma_U^2 = \langle U^2 \rangle_p - \langle U\rangle_p^2$ of the polarization in both the $Q$ and $U$ components of the patch, and infer a power-spectrum amplitude from each, using the relation